The Bankrate promise

 Overall, the State Farm Steer Clear app is relatively easy to use.
 It has a simple user interface and dashboards to track progress toward module completions and driving goals.
 In reviews, most users say that the course modules were easy to follow, but the learning material wasn’t perceived to be more advanced than what’s included on a permit exam.

 The State Farm Steer Clear app also tracks real-time driving and gives drivers a score after they complete a trip.
 The app senses the car’s movements to calculate speed, turning and other maneuvers.
-It also tracks the length of the trip, which makes it easy to record in the on-road hours log.
+It also tracks the length of the trip, making it easy to record in the on-road hours log.

 Is the State Farm Steer Clear program worth it?